lhelms2/howto_rtd/docs/source/quick_rst.rst

 This links to the Headings_ section.

-To link to another page within the document, add a label to the section and use the label as the target.
+Link to another page section within the document by adding a label to the section and using the label as the target.
 See example below.

 .. code-block:: rst